tondeur-h/UCIChess/README.md

 - isready [test if engine is ready]
 - go [ask engine to search bestmove]
 - read best move and ponder move
+- read info from go command search.
 - set ponderhit command
 - accept move from start and a list of moves
 - accept move from fen position and a list of moves
 - You can register, set option, and make complex go commands with the method "send_cmd".

+nb : Info responses management are limited as one line per informations (not break into atomic entity).
-nb : Info responses management are not implemented at this time. this API did not deal with "copyprotection" and "registration" responses from engine (rarely used).
+Warning : this API did not deal with "copyprotection" and "registration" responses from engine (rarely used).

 Tondeur H.